 The term “back injury” covers an array of ailments, as the injury can be a sprain, strain or herniated disk.
 Whatever the case, back injuries can severely limit movement, and the effects could be permanent.

-A sprain or strain in the back is the least severe type of back injury, and recovery usually lasts from two to four weeks.
+A sprain or strain is the least severe type of back injury, and recovery usually takes two to four weeks.
 In rare cases, the sprain or strain requires surgery.
 Usually, however, the injury can be treated with ice and over-the-counter pain relievers.
 Patients usually return to normal activity within a couple of days, which is beneficial because prolonged immobility could inhibit recovery.

-A herniated disk occurs when a spinal disk (a cushion that sits between each vertebra of the spine) ruptures and pushes outside of its normal boundary.
-The disk then will press on a nerve, often causing pain and/or weakness in another part of the body, frequently the arms or legs.
+A herniated disk occurs when a spinal disk (cushions that sit between each vertebra of the spine) ruptures and is pushed outside of its normal boundary.
+The disk then will press on a nerve, which often causes pain and/or weakness in another part of the body, frequently the arms or legs.

-A doctor diagnoses a herniated disk using a diagnostic imaging test called an MRI.
+A medical provider can diagnose a herniated disk using a diagnostic imaging test called an MRI.
 Treatment varies according to factors such as the patient’s symptoms and age.
-Often, treatments begin conservatively, and aggressive measures are taken if the symptoms do not subside.
+Often, treatments begin conservatively, and, if the symptoms do not subside, aggressive measures are taken.
 Initially, heat and ice can be placed on the back to relieve pain and swelling.
 Physical therapy stabilizes and strengthens the back muscles.
 As with any injury, pain medication can reduce discomfort.
 In some cases, a doctor will recommend surgery to remove the herniated disk.

 MedlinePlus.
 “Back Pain.”
 National Library of Medicine and National Institutes of Health (accessed Aug 17, 2017).